 How customers make a decision about you or your competitors?

-Which brand they will follow and admire more in a conflict?
+Which brand will they follow and admire more in a conflict?

-We all have our favourites.
+We all have our favorites.
 For example:

 - I picked Google over Yahoo